 How to make credit cards work for you

 If you aren’t using credit cards to pay your bills, you’re leaving money on the table.
-If you play your credit cards right, this is definitely one area where you can beat the banks.
+If you play your credit cards right, this is definitely one area where you can start beating the banks.

 Take advantage of intro offers & signup bonuses